 If you have few family members interested in their legacy, libraries, archives, genealogical societies, and history museums may welcome your published family history.

 Publish your family history in a softbound or hardbound copy (avoid comb bound books) through a service, such as Lulu.com.
 Then donate the finished works to entities that collect family histories and family narratives.

 Determine which library, archive, or society serves the area where your family lived or worked.
 Often these entities have special collections for individuals with connections to their areas.
 Additionally, look for repositories that serve a special connection your ancestor may have.

-If your ancestor is African American, look for ethnic-based repositories that welcome family histories for individuals with African American heritage.
+If your ancestor is African American, look for ethnic-based repositories that welcome family histories for African American heritage individuals.
 If your ancestor worked for a university, consult the special collections division if they would like a family history about one of their former employees.

 Don’t limit yourself to close connections for depositing your published family histories.
 Some locations welcome donations even if the link to a location is non-existent.

 I’ve learned from a collector of Books of Mormon that it’s not wise for historical books to only be in the place where you would expect to find them.
-If all the historic copies of the Books of Mormons appear in Utah repositories which are then destroyed by fire, all copies would disappear.
+If all the historical copies of the Books of Mormons appear in Utah repositories, which are then destroyed by fire, all copies will disappear.
 So, this collector deposits his collection at Harvard, Princeton, and other archives around America.

 The same thing can happen to you.
 Donate your family histories to the logical place and then any place willing to accept family histories.

-A copy of my memoir, From Metal to Rhinestones: A Quest for the Crown is part of a genealogical library collection in Arkansas.
+A copy of my memoir, From Metal to Rhinestones: A Quest for the Crown, is part of Arkansas's genealogical library collection.
 Although I never lived there, the library wanted to preserve my pageant perspective and asked for a copy.

 Do you want to write a family history book?